Fault Management Unit (FMU)

 Design and Framework

-The FMU module in SCP-firmware provides support for handling faults reported by System FMUs.
+The FMU module in SCP-firmware provides support for handling faults reported by FMUs.
 It is responsible for configuring interrupt handlers, parsing fault status from FMU registers, and propagating fault notifications through the firmware event system.
-The driver is currently tailored to work with System FMUs and implements logic for fault detection, escalation, and reporting.
+It has internal support for multiple FMU types (currently the System FMU, GIC FMU and MHU FMUs) using an internal implementation API.
+It implements logic for fault detection, escalation, and reporting.

 The FMU module is implemented under the automotive-specific directory hierarchy within product/automotive-rd/module/fmu/.
 It follows the standard SCP-firmware module structure.